Saeed15S/ZTXP/README.md

 ## Contributing
 Issues and pull requests are welcome.
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) (to be added) for style and submission guidelines.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for style and submission guidelines.